Note

 --------------------------

-Note the same output would be generated if passing lhs, sign and rhs as separate arguments to the function:
+The same output would be generated if passing lhs, sign and rhs as separate arguments to the function:

 [8]: